moritzschramm/csv2sql-go/README.md

 ```
 go run main.go -d="," -table="<tablename>" -max_conns=145 <filename>
 ```
-Whereas -d is the comma used in your .csv file
-Usually you only need to run:
+Whereas -d is the delimiter used in your .csv file Usually you only need to run:
 ```
 go run main.go <filename>